- Inspired by Jesuit Traditions, Committed to Compassionate Care

-We, Loyola Medicine, a regional health ministry of Trinity Health, serve together in the spirit of the Gospel
+We, Loyola Medicine, serve together in the spirit of the Gospel

 Our Brand Promise

-The people of Loyola promise patients that we go beyond the illness to treat the whole person.
+The people of Loyola Medicine promise patients that we go beyond the illness to treat the whole person.

 “We Also Treat the Human Spirit”

-It is from Ignatius's call that we take our tagline, "We also treat the human spirit."® This claim calls upon us to see one another and our patients and families as persons deserving of the utmost respect, filled with inherent dignity, for whom we have the privilege of caring.
+St. Ignatius of Loyola said, “love is shown more in deeds than in words.”
+It is from Ignatius' call that our tagline was created, We also treat the human spirit.® This claim calls upon us to see one another and our patients and families as persons deserving of the utmost respect, filled with inherent dignity, for whom we have the privilege of caring.